vicc3d/swiss-grid-explorer/README.md

 **Features:**
 - Native Affinity dialog with live guide preview
 - Auto-detects document dimensions and DPI
+- Generates native guides directly on the document (no layers or vector objects)
 - 6 iconic presets that adapt proportionally to any page size
 - Single undo step for the entire grid (`CompoundCommandBuilder`)
 - Optional baseline grid